 Peter Iglinski's Latest Posts

 Rochester scientists say they have an alternative to the standard explanation for why order matters when the human mind processes information.
-Ting Qian and Richard Aslin explain that our tendency to detect patterns in data is built into our cognitive processes, even when it’s at the risk of overestimating the importance of such patterns. (photo by Flickr user redwoodphotography made available under CC BY-ND 2.0)
+Ting Qian and Richard Aslin explain that our tendency to detect patterns is built into our cognitive processes, even when it’s at the risk of overestimating the importance of such patterns. (photo by Flickr user redwoodphotography made available under CC BY-ND 2.0)

 The AMS awards fellowships to recognize “members who have made outstanding contributions to the creation, exposition, advancement, communication, and utilization of mathematics.”
 Greenleaf is being singled out for his “contributions to inverse problems with applications to cloaking, as well as for service to AMS.”